siromath/html-escaper/README.md

 # HTML-escaper

-Escape the selected HTML string.
+Atom package that escapes the selected HTML string.

 Can escape with `Ctrl-Alt-e`.